nnellans/github-workflows-guide/README.md

         timeout-minutes: 10 # max time to run the Step before killing the process
         env: # Step-level variables
           KEY: value
+        # option 1: use a public action
+        uses: actions/checkout@v3 # owner/repo@ref, or owner/repo/folder@ref, where ref can be a branch, tag, or SHA
+        # option 2: use an action file from a checked out repo
+        uses: ./.github/actions/someFolder # make sure to checkout the repo first, no ref is supported as it uses the ref that you checked out
+        # option 3: use an action from a public container image
-        uses: actions/checkout@v3 # the action to run
+        uses: docker://alpine:3.8 # from Docker Hub
+        uses: docker://ghcr.io/owner/image # from GitHub Packages Container Registry
+        uses: docker://gcr.io/cloud-builders/gradle # from Google Container Registry
-        with: # parameters to pass to the action, must match what is defined in the action
+        # parameters to pass to the action, must match what is defined in the action
+        with:
           param1: value1
           param2: value2
+          # when using an action from a public container image (option 3)
           args: 'something' # this overwrites the CMD instruction in your Dockerfile
           entrypoint: 'something' # this overwrite the ENTRYPOINT instruction in your Dockerfile